Cost of LivingUpdated May 2026

 How does Chicago compare to other midwest cities?

-Among midwestern cities in our database, Chicago ranks on the higher end for rent prices.
+Among midwestern cities in our database, Chicago ranks near the middle for rent prices.
 Nearby alternatives include Naperville and Joliet.
 Use our comparison tool to see exact category-by-category differences.

 When is the best time to schedule this service in Chicago?